zatsit-oss/zats-blog-content-training/POSTING.md

 ### Add your author information

-In the root, we will find [authors.yml](blog/authors.yml), you will have to create your author's information bloc :
+Go to the [authors.yml file](authors/authors.yml), you will have to create your author's information bloc :

 The first entry follow the same convention in all other **zatsit** software usage :
 - everything in lowercase
 - first letter of your first name
 - your name
+- add your profil picture (in the `.webp` format) into the `authors/img` folder

 This value will be used in your post metadata.